fadushin/esp8266/micropython/uhttpd/README.md

 While the `uhttpd` code is intended to be a robust HTTP server for many needs, there are currently some limitations users should be aware of:

 * There are currently limitations to the number of concurrent requests made on the server.
 Many web browsers will attempt to run multiple connections to a given host, and will attemt to load resources (images, scripts, stylesheets, etc) in parallel.
 The current implementation is unable to service requests in parallel, and many of the connections the web browser makes will get dropped, resulting in delays or inability to load page content.
 You *might* be able to work around these limitations by in-lining as many of your scripts and resources as possible.
+Work is ongoing to address this limitation.
 * This software currently does not support SSL, and therefore provides no transport-layer protection for your applications.
 When this software is running, requests are sent in clear text, including not only the HTTP headers you may use for authentication, but also the contents of the HTTP requests and responses.
 Malicious users on your network using off-the-shelf packet sniffers can read your HTTP traffic with no difficulty.
 AS WRITTEN, THIS SOFTWARE IS NOT INTENDED FOR USE IN AN UNTRUSTED NETWORK!
-* The amount of workable RAM is very limited on the ESP8266, on the order of 32k.
+* The amount of workable RAM is very limited on the ESP8266, on the order of 32kb.
 Users should design applications with this in mind.

 ## Modules and Dependencies